QabasAK/Estate-ManagerDB/README.md

 ### Overview
 The platform simulates a real-world environment where:

+**Clients** :

-- **Clients** can browse, wishlist, and view properties, follow companies, attend marketing campaigns, and contact agents for purchases or rentals.
+Clients can browse, wishlist, and view properties, follow companies, attend marketing campaigns, and contact agents for purchases or rentals.

+**Agents** :

-- **Agents** can be **employees** affiliated with real estate companies or **freelancers**, each responsible for scanning properties, negotiating with clients, and signing contracts.
+They can be **employees** affiliated with real estate companies or **freelancers**, each responsible for scanning properties, negotiating with clients, and signing contracts.

+**Companies** :

-- **Companies** subscribe to the platform, manage their agents and property listings, and run targeted marketing campaigns.
+They subscribe to the platform, manage their agents and property listings, and run targeted marketing campaigns.

+**Properties** :

-- **Properties** include detailed specifications, ownership data, geographic and zoning info, and are associated with contracts and campaigns.
+Properties include detailed specifications, ownership data, geographic and zoning info, and are associated with contracts and campaigns.

-- **Contracts and transactions** are fully recorded, supporting both one-time payments and installment-based plans.
+**Contracts and transactions** :

+They are fully recorded, supporting both one-time payments and installment-based plans.

 This schema allows for high flexibility while ensuring referential integrity, support for real-world constraints, and clear tracking of all entity interactions.